 Applicants are only allowed to move into the final $100k Competition on 1 team.
 Applicants can be on multiple teams up to the semi-final stage, but can only move into the finals on 1 team.

 Winners should contact Tufts Entrepreneurship Center to claim their prize.
-It is recommended that winners claim their prize as soon as possible, preferably within 6 months of the competition.
-Please note that winners are required to claim their prize within 1 year of winning the competition.
-If a team is unable to collect within the year, a formal request for an extension must be approved.
+Winners must claim their prize within 6 months of the competition.
+If a team is unable to collect within 6 months of the competition, a formal request for an extension must be approved.
 Approval will be on a case by case basis.
+Prize money can only be awarded to legal, for-profit entities and are not payable to an individual or sole proprietorship.
+Prize money is for startup and operating costs and cannot be used for personal expenses.

 Tufts Entrepreneurship Center